jackdanielspitzer/WaterPoloStats/README.md

-Water Polo Stats Application
+Water Polo Stats Application:
 This is a Water Polo Stats Application designed to help users track statistics during water polo games using voice recognition and machine learning.
 The app leverages advanced AI technologies, including the GPT API, to provide accurate and intuitive stat tracking through natural language input.

-Features
+Features:
 Voice Tracking: Users can input game events and statistics verbally, enabling seamless and hands-free real-time stat tracking.

 Machine Learning: Processes voice and game data intelligently to classify and analyze statistics.